ibm0502team3/watson-discovery-cel/README.md

 With Watson Knowledge Studio, a machine learning annotator can be trained to recognize mentions of custom entity and relation types which can then be incorporated into the Discovery application enrichment process.

-> For this code pattern, we will be using data that contains food reviews from Amazon, see the [Kaggle dataset](https://www.kaggle.com/snap/amazon-fine-food-reviews) for further information.
+> For this project, we will be using data that contains customer reviews across travel, shopping and dining.

-When the reader has completed this code pattern, they will understand how to:
+Finally, we will hope to understand how to:

 * Use Watson Knowledge Studio to create a custom annotator.
 * Deploy a Watson Knowledge Studio model to Watson Discovery.